Fingerkrampf/wireguard_installations_bash_script/README.md

 2. Install the **Pi Node software**
 3. Reboot your PC
 4. Docker Desktop and the Pi Node Software should now automatically start.
 Start Pi Node by toggling the switch.
+5. In Docker Desktop, the Pi Port Checker container should run first and after a successful ping check and a click on "Continue" the Pi Network Testnet2 container:
    * **Pi Port Checker** (needs TCP 31400–31409 open)
    * **Pi Network Testnet2 / Consensus** (uses TCP ports 31401–31403)